nixworks/public/news/2016/08/27/index.md

 ##### Kurdish-Turkish conflict (2015-present)
 ### [Suspected Kurdish militants fire rockets at Diyarbakir Airport in Diyarbakir, Turkey. ](/news/2016/08/27/suspected-kurdish-militants-fire-rockets-at-diyarbaka-r-airport-in-diyarbaka-r-turkey.md)
-_Context: Turkey, Kurdish-Turkish conflict (2015-present), Diyarbakir, Kurds, Diyarbakir Airport_
+_Context: Kurds, Diyarbakir, Kurdish-Turkish conflict (2015-present), Turkey, Diyarbakir Airport_

 ##### Moscow
 ### [A fire at a warehouse in Moscow, Russia, kills at least 17 people, all migrant workers from Kyrgyzstan.
 The Investigative Committee of Russia, which reports directly to President Vladimir Putin, says a criminal inquiry has been launched. ](/news/2016/08/27/a-fire-at-a-warehouse-in-moscow-russia-kills-at-least-17-people-all-migrant-workers-from-kyrgyzstan-the-investigative-committee-of-russi.md)
-_Context: Moscow, Kyrgyzstan, Vladimir Putin, Investigative Committee of Russia, Russia, Russian President_
+_Context: Vladimir Putin, Russia, Investigative Committee of Russia, Russian President, Moscow, Kyrgyzstan_

 ##### Northern Territory general election, 2016
 ### [ The opposition Australian Labor Party defeats the governing Country Liberal Party in a landslide, reducing the CLP to just two seats. ](/news/2016/08/27/the-opposition-australian-labor-party-defeats-the-governing-country-liberal-party-in-a-landslide-reducing-the-clp-to-just-two-seats.md)